JakeSteam/blog-programming/_posts/2019-03-04-using-preferencefragment-to-effortlessly-handle-user-settings.md

 }
 ```

-That’s it!
+That's it!
 You can now navigate to your settings page, and save and load as many booleans, integers, and strings as you like!
-However, there’s a lot of extra functionality that you’ll be missing out on…
+However, there's a lot of extra functionality that you'll be missing out on…

 ## Adding extra functionality

 ### Dependent boolean preferences

 `android:dependency` allows a setting to be disabled until another setting has been turned on.
 This is useful for disabling feature configuration until the setting is enabled.
-To use it, just add the enabling preference’s key as the `dependency` value on the preference being enabled.
+To use it, just add the enabling preference's key as the `dependency` value on the preference being enabled.
 For example, to disable `boolean2` unless `boolean1` is turned on:

 ```
 <SwitchPreference